11 February 2014 at 12.47pm | 20 Comments

-Video is a key element of the design of Kasper Holten’s new Royal Opera production of Don Giovanni, which will be screened live in cinemas around the world on 12 February.
+Video is a key element of the design of Kasper Holten's Royal Opera production of Don Giovanni.
 The director has seen a shift in perception from inside the industry:

 'It's a definite change, but I embrace it because I love collaborating,' he told the Guardian, 'I love seeing a production and wondering if a particular idea was mine or someone else's.
 The thing that's most exciting for me is finding Luke [Halls, the production's video designer], who's not just a tech nerd, but he's got an artistic language'

 Let us know what you think using the comments field below:

 What do you think of the use of video projections in opera and ballet?
 Have you enjoyed their use in productions or found them distracting?

 @RoyalOperaHouse When done well, projections serve to tell a really effective story.
 Ex.
 Alice's Adventures in Wonderland

 @RoyalOperaHouse if a director feels they have a place then fine, but definitely need to be careful as they can trigger my migranes!